How do I find out about cancellations or closings?

 Who makes the call on cancelling classes or closing the university?

-- The university's senior vice president for business and finance makes the decision, in consultation with the president, provost, public safety officials, and other university officials.
-The senior vice president and provost assumes that responsibility in the absence of the senior vice president for business and finance.
+- The university's Senior Vice President for University Services makes the decision, in consultation with the President, Provost, public safety officials, and other university officials.
+The Senior Vice President and Provost assumes that responsibility in the absence of the Senior Vice President for University Services.

 - To aid the decision, weather and travel information is obtained from various weather services, the Iowa Department of Transportation, city of Ames, CyRide, road maintenance staff and various law enforcement agencies.
 Particularly important is the ability of CyRide to maintain its transportation services.